open-make/openmakewebsite/content/blog/2024-01-11-smart-citizen-kit/index.en.md

 Students could install the sensors on their balconies, they helped us prototype this idea of "citizen as infrastructure".

-To scale up, We did a crowdfunding campaign in Goteo in 2012, and then a bigger crowdsourcing campaign in Kickstarter in 2013.
+To scale up, we did a crowdfunding campaign in Goteo in 2012, and then a bigger crowdsourcing campaign in Kickstarter in 2013.
 We saw a lot of people just buying the devices, but not actually engaging in the vision that we originally had.

+We decided to put together a research project, where we will start assessing why people were not using this device to actively contribute.

 {{< /card2 >}}